 Manual Therapy includes Cupping, Gua Sha, and Tui Na, as well as the use of Topical liniments and Essential Oils.
 Tui Na, pronounced “twee nah”, is a form of Chinese manipulative therapy.
 The details of tuina’s techniques and uses were originally documented in The Yellow Emperor’s Classics of Internal Medicine, which was written about 2,500 years ago.
 I may use range-of-motion, traction, massage and acupressure to stimulate channels, muscles, and acupuncture points before during or after treatment.
-This manual technique improves circulation, removes adhesions, and relieves muscle spasms just like acupuncture, removing blockages which boosts circulation.
+This manual technique improves circulation, removes adhesions, and relieves muscle spasms just like acupuncture, removing blockages.
+This boosts circulation.
 Fresh oxygen and nutrients flow into muscles and waste products are flushed out.
 This speeds healing and relieves pain.
 Tui na is especially effective for musculoskeletal conditions but may be used to aid in digestive, respiratory, and OB/GYN disorders.
 Tui na is a wonderful alternative to acupuncture for infants and young children, for whom needles would not be appropriate.
 Tui Na is included at the end of acupuncture sessions when indicated and is not offered as a stand-alone treatment.
 Read more about the benefits of Tui Na here.

 Cupping, also known as myofascial decompression, is a traditional medical technique.
 Cupping works to alleviate pain and tightness, improve range of motion, and aids in detoxification.